 - Ethics is one of the top topics, not only in the level 1 exam but also as the whole CFA certification is concerned.
 That's why there's ethics adjustment.

 - Getting used to the form of CFA test makes you more confident on the exam day.
 It's a boost that can often decide about your success.

 - Even if you revise on a regular basis, a proper pre-exam revision is a must!
 Why?
 See no. 7 below.

 - It's too risky to leave mock exams for the last week before your exam.
 You should do as many mocks as possible over the last couple of weeks before the exam.
 Worried that you haven't dealt with all of the topics yet?
 Well, you can still fight against time but also make sure you get enough practice.

 These 7 assumptions formed the basis for our new CFA Study Planner:

-You are asked to focus on your weekly tasks, including both CFA readings and daily/weekly review sessions.
+You are asked to focus on your weekly tasks, including both CFA readings and review sessions (to have regular review scheduled go for the full version of your study plan).
 To aid your revision, there are free & paid tools available inside the app.